 Research from 2,877 business owners revealed that people with a plan are more likely to grow their business, secure investment capital, and/or secure a loan.

 Here’s how the authors of the study put it:

 “Except in a small number of cases, business planning appeared to be positively correlated with business success as measured by our variables.
 While our analysis cannot say that completing a business plan will lead to success, it does indicate that the type of entrepreneur who completes a business plan is also more likely to run a successful business.”

 So whether you want to give your business a better chance at succeeding down the road, or simply become the kind of person who will likely grow a successful business, drafting a plan is in your best interest.

 And it doesn’t have to be remarkably complicated.

-10 Steps To Drafting Your Real Estate Investing Business Plan
+12 Steps To Create Your Real Estate Investing Business Plan

 It might seem like a silly first step to creating your real estate investing business plan.

 Because let’s be honest: you’re setting out to make money, achieve financial freedom, and live on your own terms.
 You’re not setting out to save the world from some big injustice (probably — props if you are) or change other people’s lives for the better.